-The Championships will be run in accordance with the GCRs of Motorsport Ireland (“MI”), the International Sporting Code of the F.I.A. and these rules, and the Historic Racing Car Association (“HRCA”) Technical Regulations will constitute supplementary regulations.
+The Championships will be run in accordance with the GCRs of Motorsport Ireland (“MI”), the International Sporting Code of the F.I.A and these rules, and the Historic Racing Car Association (“HRCA”) Technical Regulations will constitute the supplementary regulations.

 The HRCA and its sponsors will promote a series of championship and non-championship events in conjunction with MI affiliated clubs over the season incorporating events chosen from the hill climb and racing calendars.

-5.1 George Mangan Trophy for Pre-1980 classes.
-Permitted Classes are A,B,C and D as defined in the HRCA Technical Regulations
+• Permitted classes are A,B,C and D as defined in the HRCA Technical Regulations.

-5.1.1 All HRCA Members in eligible cars will compete for the George Mangan Trophy which will be based on a combination of races run at accredited circuits and rounds of the MI Hill Climb Championship.
+• All HRCA members in eligible cars will compete for the George Mangan Trophy, which will be based on a combination of races run at accredited circuits and rounds of the MI Hill Climb Championship.

-5.1.2 The number of counting rounds is per the HRCA racing calendar with the number of dropped rounds as stated on the program for each year.
-The racing calendar will be published by MI Bulletin and on the MI website.
+• The number of rounds counting is per the HRCA racing calendar with the number of dropped rounds as stated on the programme for each year.
+The racing calendar will be published by MI Bulletin and on the MI web site.

-5.1.3 All hill climbs will be run on a handicap basis.
-Handicaps will be allocated by MI Hill Climb Committee.
+• All hill climbs will be run on a handicap basis.
+Handicaps will be allocated by the MI Hill Climb Committee.

 The basis for calculating the handicap to be applied at each race will be as follows: